open-politics/SSARE/README.md

 ## Architecture and Storage
 SSARE's architecture fosters communication through a decoupled microservices design, ensuring scalability and maintainability.Redis stores task queues.
 The system is composed of the following services:
 -  Scraper Service
--  Vectorization/NLP Service
--  Qdrant Service
+-  Vectorization/Embedding Service
--  PostgreSQL Service
+-  PostgreSQL Service (manages pipelines and has rudimentary search functions)
--  Entity Service
+-  Entity Service (Extracts Entities)
--  Geocoding Service
+-  Geocoding Service (Geocodes Location Entities to Geocodes)
--  API Service
+-  Dashboard (Monitoring and Basic Retrieval)

 Services communicate and signal each other by producing flags and pushings tasks and data to Redis queues.